OpenChannelSSD/documentation/docs/gettingstarted.md

     sudo nvme lnvm init -d nvme0n1
     sudo nvme lnvm create -d nvme0n1 --lun-begin=0 --lun-end=3 -n mydevice -t pblk

+use the option -f to avoid recovering the L2P table from the device for quick testing

+    sudo nvme lnvm create -d nvme0n1 --lun-begin=0 --lun-end=3 -n mydevice -t pblk -f

+for other options for --help on each command.
+For example
+    sudo nvme lnvm create --help

 Assuming nvme0n1 was shown during "nvme lnvm list", it will then expose /dev/mydevice as a block device using it as the backend.
 Please note that pblk is only available at the Linux kernel Github repository, and it yet to be upstream.